 - Bring milk and cream to a simmer, stirring occasionally to prevent scorching the bottom of the pan.
-If using a thermometer, bring it to at least 185°F, or until there is a lot of steam and little bubbles at the edge of the pot.
+If using a thermometer, bring it to at least 185°F up to 195°F, or until there is a lot of steam and little bubbles at the edge of the pot.

 - Remove the pan from the heat.
 Add the salt and stir.
 Drizzle your lemon juice all over the surface of the liquid.
 Stir it very gently with a wooden spoon or silicone spatula to disperse the lemon juice throughout the mixture.
-Allow lemon juice to work its magic for 3-5 minutes, stirring gently once or twice.
+Allow lemon juice to work its magic for 10 to 15 minutes.
+Curds will begin to form almost immediately.

 - Using a ladle or a slotted spoon, gently lift the curds out of the pot and into a colander that has been lined with cheesecloth (save at least ½ cup of the whey liquid.
 I’ll tell you why in a minute).

 - Fold the edges of the cheesecloth over the top and allow the cheese to drain for at least 30 minutes, and up to an hour, depending on how firm you want your cheese.
-One hour will give you the consistency of most store-bought ricotta If you find that the cheese consistency is firmer than you would like, you can add back a little of the reserved whey and stir it in.
-You can store fresh ricotta in the refrigerator for 4-5 days, in an airtight container.
+One hour will give you the consistency of most store-bought ricotta.
+Cover and refrigerate until ready to use.

 The nutritional and caloric information shown is an estimate provided by an online nutrition calculator.
 It does not assert or suggest that readers should or should not count calories, and should not be considered a substitute for a professional nutritionist’s or doctor’s counseling.